-Upon scrolling through some online news articles yesterday morning, I came across an article that highlighted a recent study done in Hong Kong that showed that prompted voiding is an effective measure for managing urinary incontinence.
+Upon scrolling through some online news articles yesterday morning, I came across an article.
+The article highlighted a recent study done in Hong Kong.
+It showed that prompted voiding is an effective measure for dealing with urinary incontinence.
 The article was published on ScienceDaily.com and is based on materials provided by The Hong Kong Polytechnic University.
 Additionally, this article addresses the issues and complications that can accompany use of adult diapers.

-A recent study showed that prompted voiding is an effective measure for managing the problem of urinary incontinence and a behavioral strategy that can be implemented in nursing homes, both to deal with the problem and to change the attitudes of elderly residents and caregivers towards urinary incontinence.
+A recent study showed that prompted voiding is an effective measure for dealing with urinary incontinence.
+It’s behavioral strategy that can be implemented in nursing homes.
+Both to deal with the problem and to change the attitudes of elderly residents and caregivers towards urinary incontinence.

 With a donation of HK$1.26 million from The Hong Kong Jockey Club Charities Trust under CADENZA: A Jockey Club Initiative for Seniors, Professor Claudia Lai, School of Nursing (SN) of The Hong Kong Polytechnic University (PolyU), who is also Jockey Club CADENZA Fellow, conducted an experimental study for 31 months on the effectiveness of “Prompted Voiding” (PV) as a behavioral strategy for urinary incontinence among elderly people.
-The results showed that PV is an effective measure for managing the problem of urinary incontinence.
-It is also a behavioral strategy that can be implemented in nursing homes, both to deal with the problem and to change the attitudes of elderly residents and caregivers towards urinary incontinence.
+The results showed that PV is an effective measure for dealing with urinary incontinence.
+It is also a behavioral strategy that can be implemented in nursing homes.
+Both to deal with the problem and to change the attitudes of elderly residents and caregivers towards urinary incontinence.

 Urinary incontinence is a common health problem among the elderly.
 The elderly with this problem cannot control their urination at will and suffer from involuntary leakages of urine.
-Urinary incontinence does not only affect their everyday life, but also have a negative impact on their physical and psychological well-being.
-Although urinary incontinence is a very common problem, most elderly people refrain from talking about it and are afraid of being stereotyped, thus resulting in negligence of the issue.
+Urinary incontinence does not only affect their everyday life.
+But it also has a negative impact on their physical and psychological well-being.
+Although urinary incontinence is a very common problem, most elderly people refrain from talking about it.
+They are afraid of being a stereotype, thus resulting in negligence of the issue.

 PV is a non-invasive behavioral strategy.
-Caregivers will remind the elderly to go to the washroom regularly, so as to reduce the occurrence of incontinence and increase their awareness of bladder control.
+Caregivers will remind the elderly to go to the washroom regularly.
+So they will reduce the occurrence of incontinence and increase their awareness of bladder control.
 As the workflow of PV is simple and straightforward, frontline staff at nursing homes can easily work on it.
 While this cost-effective strategy is widely adopted in overseas nursing homes, no studies on PV have been conducted in Hong Kong.
 The research conducted by PolyU’s School of Nursing is the first local study about the effectiveness of PV as a behavioral strategy to manage urinary incontinence.

 Source: Science Daily